cece-132/coding_challenge/README.md

 # README

 # Thoughts
 - okay I got really nervous thoughout this process and kinda borked this challenge.
 With that being said this is how I would redo this challenge if given more time to do so.
-That being said I learned a lot about how to improve the code going forward.(step 1: don't panic)
+I also learned a lot about how to improve this code going forward. (step 1: don't panic)

 ## Structure
 - I think this challenge would have been better executed by using an api.
 The reason I say that is so that it makes it easier to return a json object.